wrynearson/china-water/src/thesis/04_methodology.md

 Further limitations come from the perceived findings based upon the CGSS question set.
 The two main questions which were analyzed, `l14d` and `l2409`, are not perfectly analogous to the conclusions the author made. `l14d` refers more to rivers and lakes in China, which are not necessarily the drinking water sources which are used by the respondent.
 Further, the severity of pollution being harmful to the environment is not necessarily the same as the respondents' perception. `l2409` directly tests respondents' knowledge of water quality scales used by China, but this question, and `l14d`, do not necessarily test for knowledge, and perception, of the local water quality - the question refers to China in general.

-—
-# Notes
-- Those who are more aware about environmental issues may be more knowledgeable about water issues (`l7a`).
-- Mention that water pollution is the 2nd highest category counted for `l7a` and 3rd for `l7b`
-    - To ask perception in a different way, I could use respondents who say water is \#1\ from `l7a` `l7b` instead of `l14d`and if the trends matching education, perception and quality are the same.
-        - Those who think `l14d` is harmful probably think that water pollution is \#1\ for `l7a` and `l7b`

-—

 [^1]: Translated from Chinese into English.
 [^2]: "How do you think the pollution of rivers, rivers and lakes in China is harmful to the environment?" which has been translated from the original Chinese question "您认为中国的江、河、湖泊的污染对环境的危害程度是?"